Frequently Asked Questions

 TEER stands for Training, Education, Experience, and Responsibilities.
 It is part of Canada’s National Occupation Classification (NOC) system and is used to group jobs based on their skill and education levels.

 Each job under NOC 2021 is assigned a TEER level from 0 to 5.
-The TEER number is the second number in your NOC code, so, for example a Health Care Aide is NOC 33102 and is TEER 3.
+The TEER number is the second number in the NOC code, so, for example a Health Care Aide is NOC 33102 and is TEER 3.

 Why TEER Matters for RCIP: